-What goes up must come down: Genie, local maker of construction lifts, is already feeling a slowdown
+What goes up must come down: Genie, maker of construction lifts, is already feeling a slowdown

 Rentals a leading indicator

-Genie, which was founded 1966, was operated on the leading edge of the construction business since the 1980s, when an emerging equipment-rental market became the firm’s most important business.
+Genie, which was founded 1966, has operated on the leading edge of the construction business since the 1980s, when an emerging equipment-rental market became the firm’s most important business.

 Construction firms loved the rental model because it cut equipment expense.
 (Today, for example, one of Genie’s most popular models, the GS 1930 scissor lift, lists for $21,675, but can be leased for a four-week rental for around $800.)